Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Cannabis Zinc Deficiency Visual Guide

-Zinc (chemical symbols Zn) is a metallic immobile micronutrient.
+Zinc (chemical symbol Zn) is a metallic immobile micronutrient.
 It’s important for the production of sugar and protein.
-Zinc is also used to make chlorophyll as well as for healthy stem growth.
-Deficiencies can be seen especially where alkaline soils and dry climates are present.
+Zinc is also used to make chlorophyll and for healthy stem growth.
+Deficiencies can be seen, especially where alkaline soils and dry climates are present.
 It may also be the result of acidic pH levels.
-Zinc is only required in small quantities, but it is vital for the formation of cell membranes, proteins, and plant growth hormones.
+Zinc is only required in small quantities, but it is vital for forming cell membranes, proteins, and plant growth hormones.

 Distorted, yellow leaf blades because of a Zinc deficiency